Tessa Anderson, MS

 Postdoctoral Fellow (1999-2001), Victims of Violence Program, Cambridge Health Alliance/Harvard Medical School.

-My research interests focus broadly on experiences of interpersonal violence, and more specifically, on trauma survivors' use of resources to cope with and to recover from traumatic events.
-Currently, my research team is conducting a series of projects examining incarcerated women's and youths' trauma exposure, mental health, treatment/programming needs, and factors influencing current functioning as well as reintegration into the community post-release from prison.
-Finally, I am also working with colleagues to examine trauma exposure and mental health as risk factors for incarceration.
+My research interests focus broadly on individuals’ experiences of and recovery from interpersonal violence.
+Currently, my research team is conducting a series of projects examining incarcerated women's and youths' trauma exposure, mental health, treatment/programming needs, and factors influencing current functioning as well as reintegration into the community and reoffending.
+I am interested in understanding how mental health and trauma and marginalization intersect to increase the risk of becoming involved with the criminal legal system and reoffending.
+Finally, my team is also examining how emotion regulation and shame are associated with trauma exposures and subsequent mental health problems in multiple populations.

-My clinical interests are in trauma treatment, families, and general individual and group treatment.
+My clinical interests are in trauma treatment, interpersonal treatment, couples, and general individual and group treatment.

 *denotes current or former students as co-authors